Subspace configurations and low degree points on curves: Introduction

 \section{Introduction}

 Suppose $k$ is a number field and $X/k$ is a \defi{nice} curve (smooth, projective, and geometrically integral).
-In this paper, we study the infinite collections of points on $X$ defined over degree $d$ extensions of $k$.
-A natural first question is: what is the smallest degree \(d\) for which the set of points of degree \(d\) is infinite?
-This is formalized by the following definition, introduced in \cite{Smith-Vogt2020}.
+The \defi{density degree set} \(\dendegs(X/k)\) of \(X/k\) is the set of integers \(d\) for which the collection of closed points of degree \(d\) on \(X\) are Zariski dense.
+Since \(X\) is a curve, this is equivalent to asking that the degree \(d\) points be infinite, yet the definition in terms of Zariski density is natural for a variety of any dimension.

-\begin{definition} The \defi{arithmetic degree of irrationality} $\airr_kX$ of a nice curve $X$ over a field $k$ is the smallest integer $d$ such that $X$ has infinitely many closed points of degree $d$. \end{definition}

-There is also a geometric version \(\airr_{\bar{k}}X\) of the arithmetic degree of irrationality of \(X\).
-For \(X\) defined over a number field \(k\), it is equal to the minimum of \(\airr_L X_L\) as \(L\) varies over all finite extensions of \(k\).
+In this paper we are concerned with the most basic such piece of information: the \defi{minimum density degree}\footnote{In previous work \cite{Smith-Vogt2020}, the second author called this invariant the \defi{arithmetic degree of irrationality}.
+We prefer to switch to terminology that better generalizes to higher dimensional \(X\).} \(\min(\dendegs(X/k))\) is the smallest positive integer in \(\dendegs(X/k)\).
+There is also a geometric version of the minimal density degree that is stable under finite extensions of the ground field.
+Let \(\potdendegs(X/k)\) be the union of \(\dendegs(X/L)\) as \(L\) ranges over all finite extensions of \(k\).
+The \defi{minimum potential density degree} is \(\min(\potdendegs(X/k))\).
+For more on the structure of \(\dendegs(X/k)\) and \(\potdendegs(X/k)\) see \cite{isolated_expository}.
 Our motivating problem is: